 The functional currency of GR Engineering Services (UK) Limited is Great British pounds.
 The functional currency of GR Engineering Services (Greece) is Euro.
 The functional currency of GR Engineering Services Turkey is Turkish Lira.
+The functional currency of GR Engineering Services (Papua New Guinea) is Papua New Guinea Kina.
 The functional currency of other foreign subsidiaries of the consolidated entity is United States dollars.